 Just because you accepted that free-candy-and-massage-included job offer from Google.

 The moral of recycling

 We’re all guilty of this together.
 It’s a system disease.
 The economic and moral framework we live in is like a software designed so badly it continually damages the computer it is running on.

-I cope with all this by choosing jobs whose impact I can imagine as good or at least neutral to the society.
-It is remarkably difficult to assess the implications correctly, but there is a certain threshold in the size of a company above which all of them are undeniably corrupt and destructive.
-This is not to shame anyone working for Google or Amazon, but inspire them to think about the broader significance of their work and challenge the things the doesn’t align to their moral convictions.
+I cope with all this by choosing jobs whose impact I can imagine as at least neutral to the society.
+It is remarkably difficult to assess the implications correctly, but there is a certain threshold in the size of a company above which all of them are corrupt and will engage in immoral activities.
+This is not to shame anyone working for Google or Amazon, but inspire them to think about the broader significance of their work and challenge the things the don’t sit well with their morals.

 Besides, moralizing about where to work is almost rude when most people don’t get to choose.
 For those of us who do, in many ways it’s like separating waste.
 Or buying organic.
 We unconsciously know our individual action doesn’t do shit, but we still do it.
 To make small acts of solidarity with nature.
 To be at peace with ourselves.